What did you experience at work today? Was it satisfying? Frustrating? Exciting? Boring? Energizing? Tiring? Does what you experienced really matter?

 We can, of course, only claim partial credit for the improvements in employee experience and the strong survey results.
 There were other things going on that undoubtedly contributed to the improvements.
 It was clear, though, that those who joined our initiatives played a role in driving an upswing in employee engagement.

 We drew a number of conclusions from our experience trying to improve employee work experience:

 1. Experience is subjective, diverse and variable.

-- As experience is subjective, it is difficult to shape someone else’s experience in a predictable way.
+- Since experience is subjective, it is difficult to shape someone else’s experience in a predictable way.

 - Each individual’s experience is unique.
 Ask two different people about the same event and you will find that there are common patterns in what they describe, but there are also significant differences.

 - Experience is by nature variable and influenced by many variables.
 Sometimes we feel great about how things are going.
 Sometimes we don’t.
 It is unrealistic to expect to always feel things are great.

 2. Individuals can exert control over some aspects of their work experience.

 - While it is not possible for employees to take complete control of their work experience, it is possible for them to take initiative to create time and space to do a few things that they know will increase the quality of their work experience.

 - The memory of a few satisfying experiences from each day or week seems to compensate for the longer periods of time that are less satisfying.